drvic10k/bootstrap-sortable/README.md

 You can disable sorting for a column by using `data-defaultsort='disabled'` attribute in the `<th>` element.

-When you add table rows or whole table from client side, use `$.bootstrapSortable(applyLast)` function to add sortability to parts/tables that were not present at document.ready.
+When you add table rows or whole table from client side, use `$.bootstrapSortable({ applyLast: true })` function to add sortability to parts/tables that were not present at document.ready.
 Use optional paramater `applyLast=true` if you want to preserve the last used sorting.

 After sorting a column, the table triggers an event `sorted`.